Gaussian

 with Y > 1 will not end with an error, it will compute only on one machine like you submit it with select=1:ncpus=X

-The script remains the same, we only change module add g09
+The script remains the same.
+We only change module add g09

 for module add g09/D.01linda